SamuelD-Data/Telco_Churn_Project/README.md

 Run the jupyter notebook.

 # Conclusion

-I'll now summarize what I learned from exploration and modeling, make recommendations, discuss what to do next, and summarize the model.
+I'll now summarize what I learned from exploration and modeling, make recommendations, summarize my best model's performance, steps going forward.
 ***

 - Exploration uncovered that some the following features are related to churn:
     - Dependents
     - Partners
     - Automatic vs Manual Payments
     - Monthly Charges

 - Recommendations to reduce churn:
     - Lower monthly charges because our customers appear to be price sensitive
     - Offer promotions that encourage clients to add partners and dependents to account.
 Once signed up, switching multiple people to a competitor becomes a barrier to exit and increases tenure.
     - Invest in marketing that promotes the use of automatic payments because clients will leave Telco for a competitor if they don't feel Telco's services meet their convenience needs.

-- Created a model that uses these variables to make predictions about churn.
+- Created a random forest model that make predictions about churn.
+    - The model's performance can be summarized as follows
-    - The model maintained an accuracy of roughly 74% on both in and out-of-sample data
+        - Accuracy of roughly 75% on both in-sample (train) and out-of-sample data (validate, test)
-    - I expect it to perform with similar accuracy on more unseen data in the future
+        - Recall score of 31% on in-sample (train) and ~37% out-of-sample data (validate, test)

 - In the near future I would like to use what I learned from this project to build a new, more refined model that will improve it's ability to predict when a customer is churning, when they actually are (ie. improved recall) as this is the current model's largest area of opportunity.